004, 13 Crime, Mystery, Suspense and Thriller Novels Featuring Characters who are Journalists

 But, back to the dying hour.

 Dying Hour is book one in the Jason Wade mystery series.
-There is another series with a similar name by a different author and I think that’s as a huge faux-pas to create a series with exactly the same character name as someone else has used.
+There is another series with a similar name by a different author, and I think that’s a huge faux pas to create a series with exactly the same character name as someone else has used.
 A part of me is included to think that the other author didn’t do any research before they wrote the book.
 I guess it’s not for me to judge, even though I am.

 All About the Trilogy

 The audiobook is ten hours long.
-I purchased Dying Hour with the Kindle whisper-sync for voice feature—this means, I purchased the ebook and brought the audiobook for and extra £3.99.
-That’s a ten hour ebook for the price of a really good coffee.
+I purchased Dying Hour* with the Kindle whisper-sync for voice feature—this means I purchased the ebook and brought the audiobook for an extra £3.99.
+That’s a ten-hour ebook for the price of a really good coffee.

 Book #3 – The Poet by Michael Connelly

-The second book is the Scarecrow and book three is Fair Warning.
-I’m not 100% sure if book three is actually part of the trilogy, but it features Jack and the reason why I’m questioning it is it’s not linked on the online stores.
-Fair Warning is on preorder but there’s been quite some time between the second book and the third book.
-Unfortunately, I didn’t write down the publishing dates for you, but it’s been many years between book two and three.
+The second book is The Scarecrow, and book three is Fair Warning.
+I’m not 100% sure if book three is actually part of the trilogy, but it features Jack, and the reason why I’m questioning it is it’s not linked to the online stores.
+Fair Warning is on preorder, but there’s been quite sometime between the second book and the third book.
+Unfortunately, I didn’t write down the publishing dates for you, but it’s been many years between books two and three.